 Face the challenges of UI UX design process

-UX UI design is an ever-changing and iterative process.
+UI UX software development is an ever-changing and iterative process.
 It covers many touch-points with users, so the process itself is complex and must be as much adjusted to the users as possible.